 High-energy particles can reach Earth anywhere from 20 minutes to many hours following the initiating solar event.
 The particle energy spectrum and arrival time seen by satellites varies with the location and nature of the event on the solar disk.

-Solar proton event observations and predictions have been made from the early 1960's to the present time; the National Geophysical Data Center and SWPC have daily forecast reports going back to 1966, and data back to 1996.
+Solar proton event observations and predictions have been made from the early 1960's to the present time; the National Centers for Environmental Information and SWPC have daily forecast reports going back to 1966, and data back to 1996.

 The dynamic plot above can be downloaded in multiple image formats using the menu at the upper right.
 The menu also offers the ability to download the displayed numerical data in JSON format.